 - Equal Opportunities

 - Safeguarding and Child Protection

 - Confidentiality

 - Behaviour Policy and Code of Conduct

-- Anti Bullying
+- Anti-Bullying

-Appendix - SRE and Safeguarding
+Appendix

-Under 16s' entitlement to confidential health advice and treatment
+SRE and Safeguarding Under 16s' entitlement to confidential health advice and treatment

-The School Nurse and other health professionals follow guidelines which allow them to give advice and treatment to young people under 16 years old without the knowledge or consent of the parents/carers if that is in the young person's best interests.
+The School Nurse and other health professionals follow strict guidelines which allow them to give (a) advice on sexual health and contraception and (b) treatment to young people under 16 years old without the knowledge or consent of the parents/carers if that is in the young person's best interests.

 They will, however, strongly encourage the young person to talk to their parents/carers.
-Only in cases where there is abuse or serious risk of harm would the health professional breach the young person's confidentiality, following the Local Safeguarding Children Board's child protection procedures.
+Only in cases where there is abuse, criminality, or serious risk of harm would the health professional breach the young person's confidentiality, following the Local Safeguarding Children Board's child protection procedures.
 The young person would be kept fully informed at all stages of the procedure.